Working Class Hero

 "Working Class Hero" is a song by John Lennon from his 1970 album John Lennon/Plastic Ono Band, his first album after the break-up of the Beatles.
+It was released as the B-side to the single "Imagine" in Britain on 24 October 1975.

 Theme

 Stridently political, the song is a commentary on the difference between social classes.
 According to Lennon, it is about working class people being processed into the middle classes, into the "machine".
 Lennon also said, "I think it's a revolutionary song – it's really just revolutionary.
 I just think its concept is revolutionary.
 I hope it's for workers and not for tarts and fags.
-I hope it's about what Give Peace a Chance was about.
+I hope it's about what "Give Peace a Chance" was about.
 But I don't know – on the other hand, it might just be ignored.
 I think it's for the people like me who are working class, who are supposed to be processed into the middle classes, or into the machinery.
 It's my experience, and I hope it's just a warning to people, Working Class Hero."

 The song continued a string of political Lennon recordings that began in 1968 with the Beatles' "Revolution" and continued in 1972 with the release of Some Time in New York City.

 Recording and sound

 Recorded at EMI Studios on 27 September 1970, the song features only Lennon, singing and playing an acoustic guitar as his backing.
 The chord progression is very simple, and builds on A-minor and G-major, with a short detour to D-major in one line of the chorus.
 Lennon's strumming technique includes a riff with a hammer-on pick of the E note on the D string and then an open A string.
 The tone and style of the song is similar to that of "Masters of War" and "North Country Blues" by Bob Dylan, a known influence of Lennon.
-Both are based on Jean Ritchie's arrangement of the traditional English folk song, "Nottamun Town".
+Both are based on Jean Ritchie's arrangement of the traditional English folk song "Nottamun Town".

+According to tape operator Andy Stephens, the song took more than 100 takes to record.
 The recording is the composite of two different takes: the tone of the guitar and vocal changes between 1:24 and 1:45 for the verse "When they've tortured and scared you".

 Reception

-Classic Rock critic Rob Hughes rated "Working Class Hero" as Lennon's 4th best political song, saying that "The class wars provide the impetus for Lennon’s searing commentary on the repressive nature of institutional power."
-Ultimate Classic Rock critic Nick DeRiso rated it as Lennon's 4th greatest solo political song, calling it "one of Lennon's most brutally frank and emotionally gripping moments."
+Classic Rock critic Rob Hughes rated "Working Class Hero" as Lennon's fourth best political song, saying that "The class wars provide the impetus for Lennon’s searing commentary on the repressive nature of institutional power."
+Ultimate Classic Rock critic Nick DeRiso rated it as Lennon's fourth greatest solo political song, calling it "one of Lennon's most brutally frank and emotionally gripping moments."

+Stereogum contributors Timothy and Elizabeth Bracy rated it as Lennon's third best solo song, calling it "a stark, acoustic ballad reminiscent of Bob Dylan's 'Masters of War'" and "a painful recognition that the Age of Aquarius has meant less than zero."